sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-whatsapp-acs.md

 1. Select **Save**.

-1. Create as many templates as you require.
+You can create as many templates as you require.

 ### Related information